donghyunSon8190/5gc/src/lte/doc/source/lte-user.rst

 It's important to specify routes so that the remote host can reach LTE UEs.
-One way of doing this is by exploiting the fact that the ``PointToPointEpcHelper`` will by default assign to LTE UEs an IP address in the 7.0.0.0 network.
+One way of doing this is by exploiting the fact that the ``PointToPointNgcHelper`` will by default assign to LTE UEs an IP address in the 7.0.0.0 network.
 With this in mind, it suffices to do::

   Ipv4StaticRoutingHelper ipv4RoutingHelper;